Alcohol and Other Drugs

 Dartmouth imposes disciplinary sanctions for violations of the alcohol policy as a means to educate students and deter behavior that negatively impacts the individual or the community.
 If a student fails to complete the education/medical program, repeatedly violates the alcohol policy, or violates other college policies, he or she will be subject to disciplinary sanctions that usually include compliance with the education/ medical program.
 Sanctions increase in severity with repeated offenses and serious misconduct.

 NOTE: The Good Samaritan Policy applies to any alcohol policy offense, regardless of the student’s previous disciplinary history.
 Students who wish to avoid sanctions as a result of the Good Samaritan Policy must participate in the educational/medical program to be eligible for the Good Samaritan exemption.
+This policy does not preclude disciplinary action regarding other violations of College standards, such as causing or threatening physical harm, sexual misconduct, damage to property, harassment, hazing, etc. Students should also be aware that this College policy does not prevent action by local and state authorities.

 Driving Under the Influence